 BotsIQ has three overarching goals:

-To advance STEM education.
+To advance STEM education

-To provide resources to local schools to develop hands-on technical learning.
+To provide resources to local schools to develop hands-on technical learning

-To link students with industry mentors and promote an understanding of manufacturing and STEM career pathways.
+To link students with industry mentors and promote an understanding of manufacturing and STEM career pathways

 BotsIQ offers exciting, hands-on programs that connect students to in-demand manufacturing careers.
 All programs are aligned with industry’s needs and provide opportunities for students to partner with professionals in a variety of manufacturing and STEM careers.